 Successful people are also good communicators.

-From Frederick Douglass speaking out against slavery to Marissa Mayer laying out a new path for Yahoo, successful people articulate their ideas clearly.
+From Frederick Douglass speaking out against slavery to Hillary Clinton and Donald Trump trying to get your vote, successful people articulate their ideas clearly.

 If you’re worried that you’re not an effective communicator, take heart.
 Even Warren Buffett was at one time terrified of public speaking until he repeatedly practiced and became a master.